 HMS Funding's obligations under the HMS Funding Facility are secured by a first priority security interest in its assets, including all of the present and future property and assets of HMS Funding.
 The HMS Funding Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including, but not limited to maintaining a positive tangible net worth, limitations on industry concentration and complying with all applicable laws.
 The HMS Funding Facility contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) the occurrence of a change of control; or (iv) any uncured breach of a covenant, representation or warranty in the HMS Funding Facility.
+As of September 30, 2014, the Company was not aware of any instances of noncompliance with covenants related to the HMS Funding Facility.

-As of June 30, 2014, the Company had borrowings of \$52 million outstanding on the Syndicated Credit Facility, and had borrowings of \$31 million outstanding on the HMS Funding Facility, both of which the Company estimated approximated fair value.
+As of September 30, 2014, the Company had borrowings of \$62.9 million outstanding on the Syndicated Credit Facility, and had borrowings of \$79.0 million outstanding on the HMS Funding Facility, both of which the Company estimated approximated fair value.